agusdiazb/covid_CABA/README.md

 # Covid Data Analysis - Ciudad Autónoma de Buenos Aires (CABA)

+This notebook consists in a data analysis of Covid cases in the City of Buenos Aires.

 * manipulate and clean data set
 * visualize data